 Do you ever have those parenting days where the noise just gets a bit too much.
 Suddenly your senses become a bit overwhelmed from the shouting, singing, drumming, banging, shrieking sound effects of childhood.
 In the evening you find yourself slumped on the sofa not saying a word to your husband.
 And it’s not because you have nothing to say, or that you are ignoring him, it’s just that you are relishing the silence.

-6 The questions
+6 All of the questions

 Oh my god the questions.
 Did you know kids can average 390 questions per day.
 Sometimes all before breakfast!
 On that basis having 2 kids means you are asked 780 questions per day.
 If the average kid is up for 12 hours a day that’s 65 questions every hour.
 That’s more than one question every minute.
 Our lives are basically a constant quiz show.